lukepereira/cloudfund/README.md

 ##### [TODO] If funds are not met after a month of fundraising:
 - Payments with status `pending_deposit` are refunded through Stripe and have their status updated to `refunded`
-- The project entity is deleted and it's PR is closed
+- The project entity is deleted and its PR is closed

 ##### When a project with a status of `pending_merge` is reviewed and merged:
 - A GitHub webhook will trigger the cluster described in the PR to be created
 - A `project_id` label is added to every node (VM instance) in the cluster
 - The project's status is updated to `pending_deployment`

-##### Billing data is exported hourly into Google Big Query where a pub sub event triggers a function:
+##### When billing data is exported hourly into Google Big Query:
+- A pub sub topic is triggered
 - A query is run on the exported billing data table to get all resources with `project_id` labels
 - All projects have their `cumulative_cost` updated
 - All projects have their `wallet` updated
-- If a billed project has a `wallet` less than it's predicted hourly cost:
+- If a billed project has a `wallet` less than its predicted hourly cost:
-    - The project's cluster is scaled to 0 workers to prevent further expenses.
+    - The project's cluster is scaled to 0 to prevent further expenses.
     - The project's status is updated to `stopped`
 - If a billed project has a `pending_deployment` status:
     - The project's Kubernetes deployment is run on the cluster